 Investors are not entitled to demand the liquidation of the investment fund.
 However, the company may terminate its management of the investment fund with six months' notice by posting an announcement in the Federal Gazette (Bundesanzeiger) and in the annual or semi-annual report.
-Investors will also be informed of the termination by their depositary banks via a durable medium (e.g. in paper or electronic form).
+Investors will also be informed of the termination by their depositary banks via a durable medium (e.g. on paper or electronically).